Beelzebub

-In theological sources, predominantly Christian, Beelzebub is another name for Satan.
-He is known in demonology as one of the seven deadly demons or seven princes of Hell, Beelzebub representing gluttony and envy.
+Beelzebub is known in demonology as one of the seven deadly demons or seven princes of Hell, Beelzebub representing gluttony and envy.
 The Dictionnaire Infernal describes Beelzebub as a being capable of flying, known as the "Lord of the Flies", "Lord of the Flyers", or the "Lord of the Flying Demons".
-He is also referenced in the well-known novel Lord of the Flies by William Golding due to his ties to hell and the themes of the book.
+He is also referenced in the novel Lord of the Flies by William Golding due to his ties to hell and the themes of the book.

 Judaism

 Hebrew Scriptures

 The source for the name Beelzebub is in the Books of Kings, written Baʿal zəvuv, referring to a deity worshipped by the Philistines in the city of Ekron.

 This passage notes that King Ahaziah of the Northern Kingdom of Israel, after seriously injuring himself in a fall, sent messengers to inquire of Baʿal-zəvuv, the god of the Philistine city of Ekron, to learn if he would recover.

 Ahaziah fell through the lattice in his upper chamber at Samaria and was injured.
 So he sent messengers, whom he instructed: "Go inquire of Baal-zebub, the god of Ekron, whether I shall recover from this injury."